atreyasha/spp-explainability/docs/develop.md

 ### Current

-1. Explainability from trained SoPa++ model

-    1. Oracle model

-        **DEADLINE:** *\<2021-02-04 Thu\>*
+1. Core explainability by simplification framework

     1. Quick changes

-            1.  **TODO** clean out data type of explain_data and other variables -\> use consistent variable namings across script and training as well

-            2.  **TODO** consider modifying model forward to conditionally return scores and other tensors before linear layer -\> preferably as a concatenated tensor
+        **DEADLINE:** *\<2021-01-22 Fri\>*

-            3.  start understanding and debugging functions -\> understand their relationship to the model\'s scores and refactor them using a deeper understanding -\> modify SoPa++ model based on what is learned from explainability and keep this process harmonious
+        1.  **TODO** start understanding and debugging functions -\> understand their relationship to the model\'s scores and refactor model/explainability -\> start with `utils` functions and then proceed to main script

-            4.  clean out source code with newer and more efficient workflows, variable namings and function definitions on-the-fly
+        2.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly -\> start off with `explain_data`

-            5.  precisely type functions and classes on-the-fly
+        3.  precisely type functions and classes on-the-fly

     2. Medium-level changes

+        **DEADLINE:** *\<2021-01-26 Tue\>*

+        1.  consider modifying model forward to conditionally return scores and other tensors before linear layer -\> preferably as a concatenated tensor

-            1.  **TODO** think whether binarizer and layer normalization should be considered to check for pattern activations -\> this might be important to ignore patterns with 0 binarized scores and to only work with those that have scores of 1 -\> which refer to higher than all other scores
+        2.  think whether binarizer and layer normalization should be considered to check for pattern activations -\> this might be important to ignore patterns with 0 binarized scores and to only work with those that have scores of 1 -\> which refer to higher than all other scores

-            2.  **TODO** figure out why many end tokens occur after each other in output patterns and how to remedy these illogical pattern types -\> seems to be fixed by `reducing num_padding_tokens` to `0` so it seems something is off with offsetting technique used in backpointer display
+        3.  figure out why many end tokens occur after each other in output patterns and how to remedy these illogical pattern types -\> seems to be fixed by `reducing num_padding_tokens` to `0` so it seems something is off with offsetting technique used in backpointer display

-            3.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well -\> if this is indeed necessary after understanding

-            4.  look into to/from-semiring functions are not used, especially for log-space semiring

     3. Core explainability changes

-            1.  improve speed of execution with parallelization and other efficiencies -\> use tqdm to help with estimations -\> look into torch semiring times function which could be a bottleneck or otherwise use timing analysis to find bottleneck

-            2.  consider conditional with no self loops policy and how it affects explainability process

-            3.  possibly use beam search in getting nearest neighbours, or just brute force since vocabulary is quite small

-            4.  utilize output-prefix argument when dumping output patterns file

-            5.  consider removing `ProbabilitySemiring` if it does not make sense with the visualization scheme -\> or check it through thoroughly to make sure it does make sense -\> might be problematic since we already use `max` with `zip_lambda_2d`

-            6.  consider keeping `explain_labels` or removing these altogether -\> not sure how they could still be of use later on in explainability

-            7.  look into `visualize_efficiently` and
-                `interpret_classification_results` scripts for possible
-                workflows to adopt
+        **DEADLINE:** *\<2021-02-04 Thu\>*

-        4. Overspilling patterns
+        1.  overspilling patterns

             1.  check if it is possible to port the entire backpointer concept inside the sopa model as an exec-mode